ChrisWhealy/DistributedSystemNotes/Lecture 14.md

 So, the first thing to note is that a majority of acceptors in this case is two.
 This fact was distributed to the participants when they started.

-Knowing how many acceptors constitute a majority, the proposer `P` sends out a broadcast `prepare` message to the majority of acceptors.
+Knowing how many acceptors constitute a majority, the proposer `P` sends out a broadcast `prepare` message to at least the majority of acceptors.
 This message does not contain the value being negotiated, instead it simply contains a proposal number that must obey the following rules:

 1. The proposal number must be ***unique***.
     If the Paxos consensus algorithm is being implemented by multiple proposers, then before the algorithm starts, each of the proposer processes must have already agreed upon how they will maintain proposal number uniqueness (for instance, one proposer might use even numbers and the other, odd).
 1. The proposal number must be ***higher*** than any proposal number previously used by that proposer.
     This means each proposer must keep a record of the last proposal number it used.
-Each time the proposer sends out a `prepare` message, the proposal number must be incremented in such a way as to guarantee uniqueness.
+Each time the proposer sends out a `prepare` message, the proposal number must be incremented in such a way as to maintain uniqueness.

 ![Paxos 1](./img/L14%20Paxos%201.png)